Admissions Frequently Asked Questions

 14.Is there a dress code at the school?

-Yes, all students K-12 are required to wear school uniforms from three approved vendors: French Toast, Lands’ End, and Parker School Uniforms.
+Yes, all students K-12 are required to wear school uniforms from three approved vendors: French Toast, Lands’ End, and Tommy Hilfiger School Uniforms.

 15. Where can I obtain information on the MHMS Uniform policy and where to purchase uniforms?